Daniel-W-Blender-Python/Vocal-Noise-Reducer/README.md

 # Vocal-Denoiser
-A machine learning model that removes background noise from vocals using Python.
+A very light-weight machine learning model that removes background noise from vocals using Python.